edmBernard/pybind11_opencv_numpy/Readme.md

 # pybind11_opencv_numpy

 Binding between cv::Mat and np.array.
-And a small code example of how it work. the code work for `OpenCV 2.4`, `OpenCV 3+` and `OpenCV 4+`
+And a small code example of how it work.
+The code work for `OpenCV 2.4`, `OpenCV 3+` and `OpenCV 4+`

 The code in this repository create a simple binding, function in c++ are implemented in `example.cpp` file and the script that use them is `example.py`.